How to interpret the ECG: A systematic approach

-- The U-wave is seen occasionally, especially in well-trained individuals, and during low heart rate.
-It is largest in V3–V4.
-Amplitude is one fourth of T-wave amplitude.
+- The U-wave is seen occasionally, especially in well-trained individuals, and during low heart rates.
+It is the largest in V3–V4.
+Amplitude is one-fourth of T-wave amplitude.

-- Acquired QT prolongation: anti arrhythmic drugs (procainamide, disopyramide, amiodarone, sotalol), psychiatric medications (tricyclic antidepressants, SSRI, lithium etc); antibiotics (macrolides, kinolones, atovaquone, klorokine, amantadin, foscarnet, atazanavir); hypokalemia, hypocalcemia, hypomagnesemia; cerebrovascular insult (bleeding); myocardial ischemia; cardiomyopathy; bradycardia; hypothyroidism; hypothermia.
+- Acquired QT prolongation: antiarrhythmic drugs (procainamide, disopyramide, amiodarone, sotalol), psychiatric medications (tricyclic antidepressants, SSRI, lithium, etc); antibiotics (macrolides, quinolones, atovaquone, chloroquine, amantadine, foscarnet, atazanavir); hypokalemia, hypocalcemia, hypomagnesemia; cerebrovascular insult (bleeding); myocardial ischemia; cardiomyopathy; bradycardia; hypothyroidism; hypothermia.
 A complete list of drugs causing QT prolongation can be found here.

 - Congenital QT prolongation: genetic disease of which there are approximately 15 variants.

-- Short QTc syndrome (≤ 0,32 s): caused by hyperkalcemia and digoxin treatment.
+- Short QTc syndrome (≤ 0,32 s): caused by hypercalcemia and digoxin treatment.
 May cause malignant ventricular arrhythmia.